Previously Endorsed by

 a voice for the people

-Dawn comes from a working-class background and has always been a fighter.
-As senator, she's delivered on reproductive rights, clean energy, voting access, and more — because she believes government should work for the people it serves.
+Dawn is a working-class Rhode Islander and has always been a fighter.
+As senator, she's led with courage and conviction, delivering landmark climate legislation, enacting early voting, codifying Roe v.
+Wade and more — because she believes government should work for the people it serves.

 Fighting for